shiva12-cell/MyProject/README.md

 # MyProject
-I am learning Ptthon for Data science from coursera . these are lab work given for practising in real time environment.
+I am learning Python for Data science from coursera . these are lab work given for practising in real time environment.